Bell Road Toyota

 Toyota pays for scheduled maintenance on the Land Cruiser for 2 years and 25000 miles.
 Toyota will pay for oil changes, tire rotations, air filter replacements, brake fluid replacement, inspections, and any other required maintenance.
 Lincoln doesn’t pay scheduled maintenance for the Nautilus.
 (Lincoln offers free mainteance on some Nautilus models.)

-There are over 2 times as many Toyota dealers as there are Lincoln dealers, which makes it much easier should you ever need service under the Land Cruiser’s warranty.
+There are almost 3 times as many Toyota dealers as there are Lincoln dealers, which makes it much easier should you ever need service under the Land Cruiser’s warranty.

 Reliability